Sethubandhanam at Sreeraman Chira Chemmappilly

 Sethubandhanam at Sreeraman Chira or Chira kettal is a Hindu ceremony reminiscent of the Sethubandhanam where Hanuman and his army built Rama Setu to reach Sri Lanka and rescue Sita from the Rakshasa King, Ravana.
-It is annually conducted at Sreeraman Chira, a 900 hectares of paddy fields situated in Chemmappilly near Triprayar of Thrissur district of Kerala state in India.
+It is annually conducted at Sreeraman Chira, a 900 hectares of paddy field situated in Chemmappilly near Triprayar in the Thrissur district of Kerala state in India.

 Binding of the bund

-The Chira kettal (binding of the bund) is a sacred religious ceremony performed by a team of priest from Thriprayar Temple.
+The Chira kettal (binding of the bund) is a sacred religious ceremony performed by a team of priests from Thriprayar Temple.
 When the ceremony happens, Thriprayar Temple is closed early after performing the Deeparadhana (Evening pooja) and Athazhapooja (Night pooja).
-Earlier workers who build chira belonged to the backward Vettuva community and the performance of pooja is done by Brahmins.
-It is believed that after finishing the poojas of Thriprayar Temple, the God Thriprayar Thevar comes to the river in front of the temple and goes upon a crocodile to the place of ceremony.
-At this time one can see a number strong waves in the river as a symbol of god's movement.
-It is also believed that a heavy rain will come on this day which will fill the entire areas of paddy field of Sreeraman Chira with water.
+Earlier workers who built chira belonged to the Vettuva community and the performance of pooja is done by Brahmins.
+It is believed that after finishing the poojas at Thriprayar Temple, the God Thriprayar Thevar comes to the river in front of the temple and goes on a crocodile to the place of ceremony.
+At this time one can see a number of strong waves in the river as a symbol of god's movement.
+It is also believed that a heavy rain will come on this day which will fill the entire paddy field of Sreeraman Chira with water.